omnibrain/svguitar/README.md

     backgroundColor: 'none',

     /**
-     * Barre chord rectangle border radius relative to the nutSize (eg. 1 means completely round endges, 0 means not rounded at all)
+     * Barre chord rectangle border radius relative to the fingerSize (eg. 1 means completely round endges, 0 means not rounded at all)
      */
     barreChordRadius: 0.25,